olavG91/MovieCreator/README.md

 ## Contributing
 Contributions to improve the toolkit are welcome.
 Please fork the repository and submit pull requests with your suggested changes.

-License
+## License
-This project is available under [License Name].
-For more details, see the LICENSE file in the repository.
+This project is released under the MIT License, which permits unrestricted use, distribution, and modification in any medium, provided the original author and source are credited.
+This open license is designed to encourage the free use and dissemination of this software for both personal and commercial applications.

-Note
+## Note
 Ensure the creation of necessary directories (temp/ and output/) if they do not exist, or verify that the script includes their creation to avoid errors during runtime.